Filter field

 Basic syntax

 In some cases, crafting complex filter statements is not required.
 For this purpose, a slimmed-down, more focused version of the filter syntax is available.
-Filter fields with basic syntax don't support logical operators and grouping filter statements with brackets.
+Filter fields with basic syntax don't support a logical OR and grouping filter statements with brackets ().

 Translation to DQL